tunderwood89/ks/README.md

-# KitchenSink Clicker
+# KitchenSink
 This is the KitchenSink website.
-A fun waiting game, like [bullsquid.com](https://bullsquid.com/).

 Want to support me, while also getting a Discord role, BTS updates and other perks?<br>
 <br>